Piperski13/powerplant-dashboard/README.md

 [⬆ Back to Table of Contents](#table-of-contents)

-- **Multiple Profiles Support** — Implement functionality for creating and managing multiple user profiles.
-- **User Registration** — Add a registration system allowing new users to create accounts.
 - **User-Specific Databases** — Assign each user their own database or data schema, requiring adjustments to the current database design.
 - **Form Validation** — Implement both client-side and server-side form validation for better data integrity.
 - **Deployment** — Host the application online after implementing all planned features.